ziptrigo/qr_code/README.md

 - `/reset-password/<token>/` - Enter a new password.
 Invalid or expired tokens show an expiry page with a link back to login
 - `/dashboard/` - Authenticated dashboard listing the user's QR codes with search and sort options (requires confirmed email)
+  - Each QR code row includes a dropdown menu (three-dots icon) with actions:
+    - **Edit** - Opens the edit page for that QR code
-- `/qrcodes/new/` - QR code generator page with:
+- `/qrcodes/create/` - QR code creation page with:
   - Name field
   - Text/URL textarea (up to 1000 characters)
   - Format dropdown (PNG, SVG, PDF)
   - "Generate short URL" checkbox
   - Preview button that calls `POST /api/qrcodes/preview` and shows a live QR image
-  - Final "Generate QR code" button that saves via `POST /api/qrcodes/` and redirects back to the dashboard
+  - Final "Save" button that saves via `POST /api/qrcodes/` and redirects back to the dashboard
+- `/qrcodes/edit/{id}/` - QR code editing page with:
+  - Name field (editable)
+  - Text/URL display (read-only, grayed out)
+  - QR code preview (existing image)
+  - "Save" button that updates via `PUT /api/qrcodes/{id}/` and redirects back to the dashboard

 ### Email confirmation and password reset configuration